 One of the most dynamic prospects in the country, Clarke is a tough, gifted scorer with the length, athleticism and grittiness to be an outstanding perimeter defender at the college level.
 He visited UK for Big Blue Madness as a sophomore — back when he was in the 2021 class — and returned to Lexington for this season’s Madness event, when he helped UK’s coaches recruit some other visiting prospects.

-Clarke is the early favorite to be UK’s leading scorer in the 2020-21 season, and he’s already being projected as a top five pick in the 2021 NBA Draft.
+Clarke and fellow top 10 recruit Brandon Boston are the early favorites to be UK’s leading scorer in the 2020-21 season, and both players are already being projected as lottery picks in the 2021 NBA Draft.